 - Older Than Steam: In A Midsummer Night's Dream Bottom, thinking the fantastic events of the play were All Just a Dream, says that "I will get Peter Quince to write a ballad of this dream: it shall be called ‘Bottom’s Dream’, because it hath no bottom;"

 - If you stayed on good terms with Martin Summers through Hotel Dusk: Room 215, he sends Kyle a letter explaining he's going to write a new novel based off of him.
 Kyle isn't much of a reader and Summers isn't much of a writer, so his reaction is less than enthusiastic.
+He apparently decides to go for it later in life, as the novel Summers writes turns out as the In-Game Novel version of Last Window.

 - At the end of Paper Mario, one NPC says that he's written a book about Mario's quest, entitled Paper Mario.